aistudiodev/codebase2file/README.md

-# Dir2TXT
+# Codebase2File

-Dir2TXT is a utility for merging code files within a directory into a single text file.
+This is a utility for merging code files within a local directory into a single text file.

 **Examples:**